eight04/pyWorker/README.rst

 Features
 --------

-* Pause, resume, stop thread.
+* Pause, resume, stop and restart thread.
 * Create child thread.
-* Create async tasks.
+* Create async task.
-* Communicate between threads with Message.
+* Communicate between threads with event dispatch.
+* Use channel to broadcast event.

 Todos
 -----

-* Add priority to listener
+* Nothing to do here.

 Install
 -------